magiclabs-ai/mb-web-sdk/packages/web-sdk/README.md

 });
 ```

-Once you receive event `ws` with result
+Once you receive the `ws` event with result

 ```json
 {